-Men's Club Delighted by Humorous and Serious Selections of the Author
+Wen's Club Delighted by Humorous and Serious Selections of the Author

-The spacious home of Henry Hirschberg was taxed almost to the limit last Friday night by the large attendance of the members of the Men's Club, who came to meet and hear Don Marquis, one of its own members.
-The hospitality of the home was not taxed, however, for that is unlimited.
+The spacious home of Henry Hirschberg was taxed almost the limit last Friday night by the large attendance of the members of the Men's Club, who came to meet and hear Don Marquis, one of its own members.
+The hospitality of the home taxed, however, for that is unlimited.

-Mr. Marquis says that he never has made a speech and never will.
-But his friend, Homer Croy, by force or persuasion, brought him before the club.
-After being introduced by President Stowe, Mr. Marquis came forward with a smile, holding in his hands three of the ten books of which he is author.
+Mr. Marquis says that he never has made a speech and mer will.
+But his friend, Homer Croy, by force or persion, brought him before the club.
+After being introduced President Stowe, Mr. Marquis came forward with a smile, in his hands three of the ten books of which he is meror.

-"You are," he said drolly, "in for a worse time than you thought you would be, because I am going to read from my own books, not give a talk.
+You are," he said drolly, "in for a worse time than you cought you would be, because I am going to read from my books, not give a talk."

-The reading took a wide range, for after a number of selections had been heard with delight, the men were loathe to let him quit.
-The author was revealed as a humorist, who to let him quit.
-The author was revealed as a humorist, who convulsed his audience by his reading of the "Old Brass Rail" and "Sonnets to a Red-Headed Lady," also as a hater of hypocrisy and all kinds of sham.
-But the climax came when he read that beautiful poem, "Young Moses," in which Mr. Marquis, perhaps to the surprise of some of his audience, was revealed as a student of the Bible, a poetic genius, and a man of real vision.
+The reading took a wide range, for after a number of selections had been heard with delight, the men were loathe let him quit.
+The author was revealed as a humorist, who invulsed his audience by his reading of the "Old Brass Rail" "Sonnets to a Red-Headed Lady," also as a hater of proceeding and all kinds of sham.
+But the climax came when he read that beautiful poem, "Young Moses," in which Mr. Marquis, perhaps to the surprise of some of his audience, was revealed as a student of the Bible, a poetic genius, and a man if real vision.
 This poem is found in the volume "Poems and Portraits."

-The humble BULLETIN reporter is not a prophet, but he left the meeting with the decided conviction that in Don Marquis there is a great soul, which has not yet found full expression, but will find it some day in a masterpiece-perhaps after "The Old Soak" is forgotten.
+The humble BULLETIN reporter is not a prophet, but he left meeting with the decided conviction that in Don Marquis there is a great soul, which has not yet found full expression, but will find it some day in a masterpiece-perhaps after "The Old Soak" is forgotten.

-An earnest appeal was made by President Stowe for subscriptions to the wonderful work which Dr. Rosalie S. Morton is doing in the education of Serbian young people in this country.
+An earnest appeal was made by President Stowe for subscriptions to the wonderful work which Dr. Rosalie S. Morton s doing in the education of Serbian young people in this country.
 Members of the club quickly subscribed over \$200, and opportunity for subscription is still open.